cozzidan/progetto_tiw_twitter/README.md

 ![Screenshot 2023-07-05 175333](https://github.com/cozzidan/progetto_tiw_twitter/assets/138693501/59d0e61f-efc6-4138-9d1a-d2ccd4bb1356)

 Description:
-This repository contains a university project that implements a web application for managing a messaging stream similar to Twitter.
-The application allows users to register and login through a public webpage with the appropriate form.
+This university project is a web application that manages a messaging stream similar to Twitter.
+Users can register and login through a public webpage.

-During registration, the system validates the syntax of the email address and ensures that the "password" and "confirm password" fields match.
-The registration process also checks the uniqueness of the chosen username.

-Each message is stored in the database with attributes such as text, date, and the user who posted it.
-Messages can optionally include an image, which is stored as a file in the server's file system where the application is deployed.
+The registration process validates email syntax and ensures password matching.
+Messages are stored in a database with attributes like text, date, and the user who posted them.
+Images can be included with messages and are stored on the server's file system.

-Users can create discussion threads and associate their messages with them.
-A thread consists of a title, creator name, creation date, and can contain one or more messages.
-Other users can comment on the messages within a thread.
-A comment includes the comment text and the username of the creator.
+Users can create discussion threads and associate messages with them.
+Threads have titles, creator names, creation dates, and can contain multiple messages.
+Other users can comment on thread messages, including their usernames.

-Upon accessing the DASHBOARD, users are presented with a list of threads they have created and a list of threads created by other users.
-Both lists are sorted by the creation date in descending order.
-Clicking on a thread in the DASHBOARD lists opens the THREAD_PAGE, which displays the messages belonging to that thread.
-If a thread contains more than ten messages, commands are available to view the previous and next ten messages.
+The dashboard displays lists of threads created by the user and others, sorted by creation date.
+Clicking on a thread opens a page showing its messages.
+Navigation commands allow users to view previous and next messages if a thread has more than ten.

-The THREAD_PAGE also features a form for adding comments.
-Submitting a comment using the "SEND" button refreshes the THREAD_PAGE, displaying all the updated data for the same thread.
-The THREAD_PAGE includes a link to return to the HOME_PAGE.
-The application provides a logout feature for users.
+The thread page includes a comment form.
+Submitting a comment refreshes the page with updated data.
+Users can return to the home page or log out.

-Please note that this project is a university assignment and should not be considered a fully functional real-world application.
+Note: This project is a university assignment and is not a fully functional real-world application.